jethornton/flexgui/docs_flex/source/controls.rst

 `Jog Controls Tutorial <https://youtu.be/ReVeEB5tEYM>`_

 Jogging requires a `Jog Velocity Slider` and `Jog Mode Selector`.
 If either is not found, Jog Buttons will be disabled.
+This type of jog controls provides a button for each axis and jog direction.

 .. csv-table:: Jog Widgets
    :width: 100%